lallaria/Archipelago/worlds/overcooked2/docs/setup_en.md

 ## Overview

-*OC2-Modding* is a general purpose modding framework which doubles as an Archipelago MultiWorld Client.
+*OC2-Modding* is a general purpose modding framework which doubles as an Trezapalooza Multiworld Client.
 It works by using Harmony to inject custom code into the game at runtime, so none of the original game files need to be modified in any way.

 When connecting to an Archipelago session using the in-game login screen, a mod file containing all relevant game modifications is automatically downloaded and applied.